LucaGGE/Azoth-Blackguard/README.md

 There's much; **much** more to come; but still, I hope I was able to showcase effectively the main concepts behind the project.

 ## The Development
+>[!WARNING]
+>Be **very** aware of the fact that the below content is often going to be outdated (will be updated from time to time).
+Its main purpose is to help developers to grasp how the software's architecture.

 To help you better understand the my _Rogue24_, I will quickly illustrate all the files found in this project's folder.
 Please note I was quite generous with comments while developing this and I think it might be useful to use this overview documentation in conjunction with simply reading the code.